Fall 2016 Calendar

 .
 The winner will receive a paid trip to the National ACS meeting to present their work.
 Cash prizes for 2nd and 3rd places; honorable mentions will receive T-shirts.

-Tuesday, November 1 – 2 p.m., LSB Room 119, Biology/Health Professions FIGs (Freshmen Interest Groups) class.
-Guest talk by UTA alumnus Dr. Ignacio Nunez (B.S. in Biology, 1975)
+2-3 p.m., COBA Room 245, Biology/Health Professions FIGs (Freshmen Interest Groups) class.
+Guest talk by UTA alumnus Dr. Ignacio Nunez (B.S. in Biology, 1975).
+Open to class members only

-Tuesday, November 1 – 4:30-6 p.m., LSB Room 118.
+4:30-6 p.m., LSB Room 118.
 Guest lecture by Eric Mazur, Balkanski Professor of Physics and Applied Physics, John A. Paulson School of Engineering and Applied Sciences, Harvard University.
 Title: “Assessment: The Silent Killer of Learning.”
 A reception will precede the lecture at 4 p.m. in the LSB first floor lobby.
-Open to all.
+Open to all

 Thursday, December 8